 For quark making you want the cultured milk to be well cultured, starting to separate the curd (solid) from the whey (liquid).
-You can just strain your cultured milk without letting it come to the stage of separating, however I find it results in a very soft quark.

 Again, use a glass jar, so you can see the processes better.
 For a healthy quark full of natural good bacteria, you want to make sure not to heat your cultured milk.
 Just let it sit in a warm place till it starts to separate.
 This could take a few hours or days depending on the temperature.
 If your house is cool you can use your oven with the lights on.
 In the winter a kitchen cabinet that has a heating shaft underneath might be a good place.
 As soon as you see whey at the bottom of your jar, the cultured milk is ready to be strained.